-In this paper, we have proposed a generic solution to resolve a hierarchical least-square quadratic program defined by equality or inequality constraints.
-When only equalities are set, the method comes back to the classical stat-of-the-art solutions [Hanafusa et al., 1981, Siciliano and Slotine, 1991, Baerlocher and Boulic, 2004] but is up to ten times faster.
+In this paper, we have proposed a generic solution to resolve a hierarchical least-square quadratic program defined by equality or inequality con-When only equalities are set, our resostraints. lution method comes back to the classical stateof-the-art solutions [Siciliano and Slotine, 1991] but is up to ten times faster.
 When the problem encompasses inequality constraints, a true hierarchy is solved with inequalities at any level.
-The resolution loop keeps a low number of iterations by using a unified active-search algorithm, in contrast to the cascades of QP used in [Kanoun et al., 2011, De Lasa et al., 2010].
-Using a proper construction of the active-search loop, the resolution can be performed in real-time at 200Hz using a classical personal computer and no specific hardware tuning.
+The resolution loop keeps a low number of iterations by using a unified active-set algorithm, in contrast to the cascades of QP used in [Kanoun et al., 2011, De Lasa et al., 2010.
+Using a proper construction of the active-set search, our resolution method is five time faster than [Kanoun et al., 2011]; it is more generic than [De Lasa et al., 2010] (enabling the solver to take into account inequalities at any stage of the hierarchy) while being two times faster.
+The solver performs real-time resolution of humanoid whole-body problems at 200Hz on a classical personal computer and no specific hardware tuning.